amlsf/am207project/README.md

-Please also refer to our screencast: [add url]
+Please also refer to our screencast: https://youtu.be/9VpXru8dRGA